Vbhinav/8-bit-Single-Cycle-RISC-V-CPU/README.md

 - Control flow instructions (branch and jump)
 - Load and store instructions

-Control signals are generated based on instruction decoding and drive the datapath accordingly.
+All data transfers to external devices are performed using standard load and store instructions through memory-mapped addresses.

 ---

-## Custom Display Interface
-A key feature of this project is the design of **custom communication protocols** to interface the CPU with:
-- A character display unit
-- A numeric display unit
+## Memory-Mapped I/O Design
+This CPU **does not use dedicated I/O ports**.
+Instead, all input and output devices are implemented as **memory-mapped peripherals** within the data memory space.

-### Design Highlights
+### Design Characteristics
-- Proprietary protocols designed specifically for this CPU
-- Explicit control over data framing and timing
-- Dedicated interface logic separated from the CPU core
+- Input devices and output displays are assigned fixed memory addresses
+- Read/write operations to these addresses trigger device interaction
+- No special I/O instructions are required
+- I/O access is handled using standard load/store semantics

-This demonstrates an understanding of **protocol design, synchronization, and peripheral control**.
+This design mirrors real-world processor architectures and demonstrates an understanding of **memory-mapped I/O, address decoding, and system-level integration**.

 ---

+## Custom 5-bit Character Encoding
+To support text output, the CPU implements a **custom 5-bit character code** designed specifically for this system.

+### Features
+- Encodes **all alphabetic characters**
+- Supports **selected punctuation symbols**
+- Optimized for compact storage and simple decoding
+- Directly mapped to display hardware through memory-mapped addresses

+Character data written to specific memory locations is decoded and rendered by the display logic, enabling character and numeric output without external controllers.

+---

 ## Verification & Testing
-- Manual and step-by-step verification of instruction execution in Logisim
+- Step-by-step verification of instruction execution in Logisim
-- Observation of internal signals (registers, ALU outputs, control lines)
+- Observation of internal datapath signals including registers, ALU outputs, and control lines
-- Testing of custom display output for correctness and timing
+- Validation of correct display output using the custom character encoding
+- Incremental testing of memory-mapped I/O behavior

-The design was verified incrementally at the module level before full system integration.
+The system was verified module-by-module before full CPU integration.

 ---